We’re Helping Put Electric Trucks On the Road

 Government agencies are also providing incentives to make the switch, with several funding programs from state and federal agencies and local air districts.
 The state’s Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project, for example, has given out $700 million in rebates for roughly 6,000 zero-emission trucks.

 The new federal Inflation Reduction Act will create additional federal funding opportunities for trucks and charging stations, including a $40,000 tax credit for electric cargo trucks and a 30% credit for chargers, up to $100,000 per site.
-Research suggests that the landmark law could double or triple the market for battery-electric trucks to as high as 38% of the fleet by 2030.
+Research suggests that the landmark law could boost the market for new battery-electric trucks to over half the fleet by 2035, in conjunction with California’s Advanced Clean Trucks rule, which has been adopted by six states.
 Another $7.5 billion for chargers was included in last year’s Infrastructure Investment and Jobs Act.

 Power Shifting